Day 1: Arrive Paro

 Total cost includes:

-- Standard Hotel (3 star hotel) twin sharing accommodations; camping on treks
+- Standard Hotel (3 star hotel) twin sharing accommodations

-- Full Board – All meals at local restaurants/ standard hotels/on treks (buffet system)
+- Full Board – All meals at local restaurants/ standard hotels – Buffet System

 - All internal Transport/ Transfers in luxury vehicle